 - For migrant labor camps licensed by IDPH, notify IDPH’s Division of Environmental Health at (217) 782-5830 within one day of being informed of a known or suspected case of COVID-19.

 Develop and Implement a COVID-19 Prevention and Response Plan

 Use this guidance and the accompanying checklist to develop a COVID-19 Prevention and Response Plan to protect essential farmworkers, camp operators, growers, and the public.

 Implement the following measures to prevent the spread of COVID-19:

 - Screen workers upon arrival for underlying conditions, age, and symptoms.

 - Create social distancing-compliant housing facilities, even when this requires additional beds or quarters.

-- Allow for sleeping arrangements with at least six feet between workers.
+- Allow for sleeping arrangements with at least 6 feet between workers.

-- Provide separate living facilities for workers that are over 60 or have underlying health conditions.
+- Provide separate living facilities for workers who are over 60 years of age or have underlying health conditions.

 - Create social distancing-compliant transportation, even when this requires additional transportation vehicles or staggered transportation.

 - Provide adequate space for workers to follow social distancing in shade during breaks and meals.

 - Encourage social distancing in the field by staggering work tasks and shifts.